dazdaz/mex/README.md

 5.  **Enable models in the Vertex AI Model Garden.** Navigate to the **Model Garden** in your Vertex AI console and enable the specific models you wish to use (e.g., Gemini, Claude).

+***

+## ⚙️ Helper Scripts

+This repository includes two helper scripts to assist with Vertex AI management.

+-   `query_vertex_predictive.sh`: A shell script to query the public Vertex AI endpoints using BASH.
+-   `show_vertex_endpoints.sh`: A script to display the private endpoints where models have been deployed in your project.